General dentistry is the primary branch of dentistry that focuses on general oral health.

 Monitoring of oral health changes

 Regular exams allow your dentist to monitor your oral health over time, such as the development of cavities, gum disease, and other oral problems.
-Early management can avoid more severe issues and expensive procedures.
-Making routine dental exams a priority will significantly enhance your general and oral health.
+Catching problems early often means simpler, less expensive treatment—a small filling instead of a root canal, for example.

 FAQS